 - Transport: Buses and shared taxis connect most places across Cuba; homestay hosts can arrange both with some advance notice.

-Best solo travel destination for: Mature solo travellers; culture-seekers
+Best solo travel destinations for: Mature solo travellers; culture-seekers

 I only spent a couple weeks in Odisha, quite nervous about exploring the state for the first time.
 But I quickly fell in love with everything – the local food (easy to veganise), the warm people, the stunning and diverse natural beauty and the intriguing tribal way of life.
 I did long journeys on state buses, took an overnight train, explored small villages on a bicycle, and felt safe in the company of those I met along the way.